 In this Seville travel guide, I’ll take you throughout the capital of traditional Spanish flamenco.
-Although it’s admittedly hard to compete with Spanish cities like Madrid or Barcelona, Seville certainly takes on the competition.
-I visited for 3 days to discover the top things to do in Seville, including the Plaza de España, Real Alcázar de Sevilla, the Metropol Parasol and so much more.
+Although it’s admittedly hard to compete with Spanish cities like Madrid, Barcelona, Valencia or Alicante, Seville certainly takes on the competition.
+I visited the city for 3 days to discover the top things to do in Seville, including the Plaza de España, Real Alcázar de Sevilla, the Metropol Parasol and so much more.

 Seville is a beautiful city – and with almost 3 million visitors annually, it’s one of the busiest cities in Spain.
 In 2018, Seville was even voted the best city trip by Lonely Planet.
 The reason why I love the city so much?
 Around every corner you’ll find architectural masterpieces, which blew me away multiple times.
 The city is also really affordable and the inhabitants are super friendly.

 ** Disclaimer: This post contains affiliated links which means that purchases made through these links reward Bey of Travel a small commission without any additional charge for the purchaser.**

 When’s the best time to visit Seville?

 With annual temperatures averaging around 25 degrees, a city trip in Seville is perfect all year round.
 Ideally, try to avoid the extremely hot summer months and opt to visit the city in the spring or autumn.